alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     updated:   2018-02-21T10:52:31Z
     ```

-1. Run `cf env APPNAME` to see the app's environment variables and confirm that the [VCAP_SERVICES environment variable](/deploying_apps.html#system-provided-environment-variables) contains the correct service connection details.
+1. Run `cf env APP_NAME` to see the app's environment variables and confirm that the [VCAP_SERVICES environment variable](/deploying_apps.html#system-provided-environment-variables) contains the correct service connection details.
 Example output:

     ```
     {